Arm Care Management Nurses with Information to Treat the Entire Patient

 What’s the best prescription to address the growing opioid epidemic?
 I would argue it is a multi-pronged approach with frequent doses of human compassion and personalized care, backed by cold, hard data.

-As I highlighted in my recent post, rampant opioid abuse is taking its toll on communities, families and employers.
-The American Society of Addiction Medicine estimates that opioid abuse costs employers approximately $10 billion annually in absenteeism alone.
+As I highlighted in my previous post, rampant opioid abuse is taking its toll on communities, families and employers.
+The American Society of Addiction Medicine estimates that opioid abuse costs employers approximately $10 billion annually in absenteeism and lost productivity.
 I also pointed out that health plans too often view opioids from a short-term financial perspective.
 I believe this approach not only misses an opportunity to provide optimal care to employees, but also leads to higher healthcare costs over the long run.

 Because of the nature of addiction, opioid abuse presents unique challenges.
 Unlike many ailments or injuries that can be resolved in a defined period of time, opioid abuse often flies below the radar for years, and can be extremely difficult to address once it is detected.
 Further, it is important to remember that opioids often are a legitimate form of medication and should not solely be viewed in a negative light.

-There were 18,893 deaths involving prescription opioids in the country in 2014, up 16 percent from 2013, according to the National Center for Health Statistics,1 and deaths from prescription opioids — drugs like oxycodone, hydrocodone and methadone — have quadrupled since 1999.2 The issue has been front and center in the presidential campaign and President Barack Obama in July signed into law a merged House-Senate bill, the Comprehensive Addiction and Recovery Act of 2016, to combat the opioid epidemic’s devastating effects.3
+There were 18,893 deaths involving prescription opioids in the country in 2014, up 16 percent from 2013, according to the National Center for Health Statistics,1 and deaths from prescription opioids — drugs like oxycodone, hydrocodone and methadone — have quadrupled since 1999.2 The issue has been front and center in both the Obama and Trump Administrations.
+The Comprehensive Addiction and Recovery Act of 2016 was signed into law by former President Barack Obama to combat the opioid epidemic’s devastating effects.3 Then in 2017, President Trump established, by executive order, the Commission on Combating Drug Addiction and the Opioid Crisis.4

 These complex challenges underscore the value of addressing opioid abuse with an approach that I believe represents best practice in helping employees while also effectively managing costs: Place care management nurses, armed with a steady stream of data and information, on the front lines to engage employees as advocates for their own wellness.